Tafehi/VPC-ASG/README.md

 ## Note:
 - for security concerns it is better to avoid copying the public and private keys into the repo.
 Use different methods such as Ansible or vault instead.

+# This part is added as a test